MahmoudEnjaz/Enjaz-Staff/README.md

 **Privacy Policy for Enjaz Staff**

-Effective Date: [Insert Date]

 **1. Introduction**

-Enjaz Staff ("the App") is a mobile application developed by [Your Company Name] ("we," "our," or "us") to facilitate employee management within the company.
+Enjaz Staff ("the App") is a mobile application developed by EnjazSoft ("we," "our," or "us") to facilitate employee management within the company.
 The App is intended for use by authorized employees and managers for managing internal staff operations.
 This privacy policy explains how we collect, use, and protect your personal information when you use the App.

 **2. Information We Collect**